-- The areas of Jenny’s expertise include training for positive behaviour for learning, training for midday supervisors and lunchtime supervisors to promote calm dining halls and healthy, active playgrounds, also training for promoting social and communication skills for learning and training for mental health and wellbeing.
+- The areas of Jenny’s expertise include training for positive behaviour for learning, early years training, training for midday supervisors and lunchtime supervisors, to promote calm dining halls and healthy, active playgrounds, also training for promoting social and communication skills for learning and training for mental health and wellbeing.
 To find out more about Dining Hall Helpers please ask.

 - Jenny’s resources support all her areas of training and are available form her webshop.

 - To contact us please phone 01225 767157 or email firstname.lastname@example.org or use the contact form on our website.
 We look forward to hearing form you.